sebastianovide/GetSebDoing/README.md

 [![Build Status](https://travis-ci.org/sebastianovide/GettingSebDoing.svg?branch=master)](https://travis-ci.org/sebastianovide/GettingSebDoing)

-A Getting-Things-Done tool for the TiddlyWiki5 environment.
+A Purpose driven Getting-Things-Done tool

 GSEBD, or Getting-Seb-Doing, is a fork of [GSD5](https://github.com/roma0104/gsd5).
-It is a plugin for [TiddlyWiki5](http://tiddlywiki.com) *[(github)](https://github.com/Jermolene/TiddlyWiki5/)* that attempts to combine the workflow and philosophy of David Allen's **[Getting Things Done](http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280/)** with the TiddlyWiki5 platform.
-GSEBD is heavily influenced by [mGSD](http://mgsd.tiddlyspot.com/) for TiddlyWiki classic.
+It is a plugin for [TiddlyWiki5](http://tiddlywiki.com) *[(github)](https://github.com/Jermolene/TiddlyWiki5/)* that attempts to combine the workflow and philosophy of David Allen's **[Getting Things Done](http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280/)** with your other personal development tools.

 #### Disclaimer
 GTD® and Getting Things Done® are registered trademarks of the [David Allen Company](http://www.davidco.com).
 GSEBD is not affiliated with or endorsed by the David Allen Company.

 # Obtaining

-To the fun stuff or at least more productive!
+It is not just to be more productive... but to reach your inner purpose.

-### Beta
+### Beta: for ever

 GSEBD is most definitely a work-in-progress project and beta quality.
-There might be changes that might break from past versions in ways that make forward comptatiblity of user-created content non-trival to correct.
+There might be changes that might break from past versions in ways that make forward compatibility of user-created content non-trival to correct.

 * https://sebastianovide.github.io/GettingSebDoing/
 * https://github.com/sebastianovide/GettingSebDoing/releases/latest